wp-plugins/bp-group-documents/readme.txt

 User verification for Downloads: when a document is downloaded, a redirect page checks is the user is member of the group (in case of a private  or hidden groups) and only then the user can download the file.(Since v0.5)
 3 Widgets: "User's groups documents" (since v0.5) ,"Recent Uploads" , "Popular Downloads"  can be used to show activity at a glance.

+Contributions by Lena Stergatu for WP 3.3, with additional bug fixes and improvements by <a href="http://keeblesmith.com">Keeble Smith</a> and Anton Andreasson work for BP 1.7.
+Original plugin author Peter Anselmo

 PLEASE: If you have any issues or it doesn't work for you, contact Lena on http://lenasterg.wordpress.com.
 Reporting bugs is the only way for them to be fixed.
 It doesn't help anyone to mark "broken" without asking around.
 Thanks!